ecmwf/earthkit-data/docs/guide/caching.rst

   It is recommended to restart your Jupyter kernels after changing the cache policy or location.

+.. _off_cache_policy:

 Off cache policy
 ++++++++++++++++++++++++

 When the ``cache-policy`` is "off" no caching is available.
 This is the **default** value.
-In this case all files are downloaded into a temporary directory created by ``tempfile.TemporaryDirectory``.
-This directory will be unique for each earthkit-data session.
-When the directory object goes out of scope (at the latest on exit) the directory is cleaned up.
+In this case all files are downloaded into an **unmanaged** temporary directory created by ``tempfile.TemporaryDirectory``.
+Since caching is disabled all calls to :func:`from_source` for remote services and URLSs will download the data again!
+This temporary directory will be unique for each earthkit-data session.
+When the directory object goes out of scope (at the latest on exit) the directory will be **cleaned up**.

-Due to the temporary nature of this directory path it cannot be queried via the :doc:`settings`, but we need to use :meth:`cache_directory` on the ``cache`` object.
+Due to the temporary nature of this directory path it cannot be queried via the :doc:`settings`, but we need to call the :meth:`directory` method on the ``cache`` object.

 .. code-block:: python

   >>> from earthkit.data import cache, settings
   >>> settings.set("cache-policy", "off")
-  >>> cache.cache_directory()
+  >>> cache.directory()
   '/var/folders/ng/g0zkhc2s42xbslpsywwp_26m0000gn/T/tmp_5bf5kq8'

 We can specify the parent directory for the the temporary directory by using the ``temporary-directory-root`` settings.
 By default it is set to None (no parent directory specified).